Subordinating Conjunctions

 "I will buy that car even if you scold me."

-Meaning: Scold me, I don't care.
-I'll still buy that car.
+Meaning: You may scold me, but I will still buy the car.

 "She will leave me even if I give her everything."

-Meaning: I'll give her everything, but she will still leave me.
+Meaning: I may give her everything, but she will still leave me.

 Place

-Subordinating conjunctions where and wherever are used whenever the dependent clause is anything related to a place.
-It is important to note that the two are not interchangeable.
+The subordinating conjunctions where and wherever are used when the dependent clause relates to a place.

 "They live in a place where there are no huge buildings."

-Meaning: They live in a place that has no huge buildings.
+Meaning: They live in a specific place without huge buildings.

 "She goes to a college where all students are required to join academic clubs."